xiaowang1105/algorithms-in-python/README.md

 # algorithms-in-python
-In this respository, I implemented some famous alogritms using python.
-I arrange them according to the strategy they use.
-And for every algorithm, I will explain the problem they try to solve and some relevant resourses.<br>
+This repository, I will use Python to implement some famous algorithms.
+The algorithms are arranged according to the strategy used.
+Each algorithm will have an explanation to the problem it attempts to solves and some relevant resources.<br>
-(The main idea for this respository is to review all these brilliant algorithms and make a beautiful README for them.) <br> <br>
+(The goal of this repository is to create a beautiful README for all of these brilliant algorithms that I have reviewed.) <br> <br>
 <strong><font size=8>Content:</font></strong>
 <a id="head"/>
 * [1.0 - Divide and Conquer](#10---divide-and-conquer)